Property Division

 • Family-owned business

-Property valuation is part of property division, and appraisals are often essential.
-Estimating taxation is another aspect of property valuation and necessary for calculating fair asset division.
+Property valuation is a crucial aspect of property division, and appraisals are often essential.
+Estimating taxation is another crucial aspect of property valuation, as it is necessary for calculating a fair asset division.
 In addition, couples must divide their debts and liabilities.

 Property division can become complicated when couples mix or co-mingle their separate assets with marital assets.
-For example, say one spouse owns a house prior to marriage and rents the house for additional income.
+For example, suppose one spouse owns a house prior to marriage and rents it out for additional income.
 The income earned from the house is separate property.
-However, when the spouse combines that rental income in a joint bank account with income earned by both spouses during marriage, the money is co-mingled.
+However, when the spouse combines rental income in a joint bank account with income earned by both spouses during the marriage, the money becomes co-mingled.